xc-lab/PointExplainer/README.md

 ```

 #### 2.3 testing
-After the above training, we can test the model and output some visualizations of the error cases.
-We also providing pre-trained weights for SST and DST datasets to make it easier to start.
-You can also run the evaluation code with:
+After the above training, we can test the model and output some visualizations of the metric curves.
+You can run the evaluation code with:
 ```
 python diagnosis/test.py
 ```

-### Explanation
+### 3. Explanation

 ## Demo
 We provide a simple demo with PyQt5 that illustrates how you can use \textit{PointExplainer} for explaable personalized predictions.